Duane Washington: Professional career

 Washington was chosen in the second round of the 1987 NBA draft by the Washington Bullets.
 The Bullets selected him with the 36th overall pick in the draft.
 Washington's brief NBA career consisted of 19 games; he played for the New Jersey Nets and the Los Angeles Clippers.

 In 1988, Washington was suspended for two years for violating the league's substance-abuse agreement by using cocaine.

 Washington won a Continental Basketball Association (CBA) championship with the Tulsa Fast Breakers in 1989.

 Washington also played professionally overseas with stints in France, Spain, Colombia, Venezuela, Israel and Germany.

 Legal issues

-On September 19, 2012, Washington was charged with failing to stop at the scene of an accident causing injury after allegedly hitting a 70-year-old woman with his car on September 18 and leaving the scene of the accident.
+On September 19, 2012, Washington was charged with failing to stop at the scene of an accident causing injury, after hitting a 70-year-old woman with his car on September 18, then leaving.
 The accident occurred along I-96 in Crockery Township, Michigan, near Spring Lake.
 In July 2013, Washington was sentenced to sixty days in jail.
 He was also placed under probation for eighteen months and ordered to perform community service.